Predominantly ward SHO work

 On calls days and nights are spent in EAU clerking new admissions

-Weekend on calls spend on EAU or rarely on the ward
+Weekend on calls spent on EAU or rarely on the ward

 Laburnum ward specialises in cardiology and CVAs, Juniper ward in ID and gastroenterology.
 The medical short stay ward is for general medicine and is attached to EAU.
 Over a six month period you will rotate through each ward.
 You will cover one team per ward.